Aaron-Junker/aaron-junker.github.io/index.md

 <img style="border-radius: 5px;" src="/images/logo_large.png" />

-Aaron Junker Technologies is my label for all my projects.
+Aaron Junker Technologies is my label for all my projects and the company publishing my projects.
+You can find the contact information in the [impressum](/impressum).